 Canines are a proven law enforcement tool that have the potential to save officer's time and lives.
-Their keen sense of hearing and smell, coupled with their speed and agility, can locate people or objects such as evidence in less time than officers.
-In high risk situations, the canine can approach or subdue a person without personal injury risk to officers who would otherwise have to deal with the incident alone.
+Their keen sense of smell & hearing, coupled with their speed and agility, can locate people or objects in less time than it would take several officers.

 In high-risk situations, service of arrest warrants and SWAT missions, canines can provide a valuable psychological impact and when necessary, a physical apprehension The canine can approach or subdue a person without risking injury to officers, who would otherwise have to deal with the incident.
 Often times the mere presence of a police canine at an incident brings the situation to a peaceful resolution.